"""Comprehensive risk metrics suite for tail risk analysis.

 Raises:

-ValueError: If losses array is empty or contains invalid values.
+ValueError: If losses array is empty, contains invalid values,

 """